DaleOrders/AWS-Study-Notes/README.md

  Nodes are placed in the subnet, and DNS used to route to the node.
 Node can scale up or down, additional nodes can be provisioned in the event of failure.

- Architectually the load balancers abstract each of the surrounding infrastructure so that they can scale independently (loosly coupled).
+ Architectually, the load balancers abstract each of the surrounding infrastructure so that they can scale independently (loosly coupled).
  ![image](https://user-images.githubusercontent.com/52617475/146166437-8ffd6799-9be0-4cf9-974a-5950bbaaf84b.png)

- - ELB(v2) on the right is must better as it can scale using the one load balancer (the v1 to the left would require additional Load balancers to scale).
+  ELB(v2) on the right is must better as it can scale using the one load balancer (the v1 to the left would require additional Load balancers to scale).
  ![image](https://user-images.githubusercontent.com/52617475/146171451-1ffe3a8a-18c1-4162-9119-2badb7656c9b.png)